Skip to Content

 How is it diagnosed?

-Finally, the Otoacoustic Emissions (OAEs) test measures the tiny sounds produced by the inner ear, which are usually absent in cases of profound hearing loss.
+The Auditory Brainstem Response (ABR) test measures the electrical activity in the brainstem in response to sounds and the Otoacoustic Emissions (OAEs) test measures the tiny sounds produced by the inner ear, which are usually absent in cases of profound hearing loss.

 Living with profound hearing loss